Berries in the garden

 The dead and removed second-year canes are replaced by first-year canes, which are replaced by new suckers and shoots.
 Which become second-year, fruit bearing canes the next year.
 Such is the cycle of life in the raspberry patch.

 Saskatoon berries, serviceberries, June berries — different names for the delectable fruit of the Amelanchier alnifolia tree or shrub.
-It is native to much of Canada, from the Yukon to southern Quebec, and extremely hardy.
+It is native to much of Canada, from the Yukon to southern Quebec, and extremely hardy so a great berry to plant in the garden.
 It’s also quite pretty in early spring with its clusters of white flowers.

-Saskatoons will grow in most soils, though with a heavy clay you will need to mix in plenty of organic matter.
+Saskatoon berries will grow in most soils in the garden, though with a heavy clay you will need to mix in plenty of organic matter.
 They don’t like to have soggy roots.
 Prune in early spring before the buds break, with the goal of keeping the saskatoon open for light and air circulation.
 Pruning also stimulates new growth, and berries from newer wood are larger.

 Harvest time is in July.
 Fruit are at their ripest when they are of an evenly deep colour.
 For making jam, pick berries before they’re fully ripe, when the colour is deepening from red to purple; pectin content decreases as the berries get riper and sweeter.

 Don’t expect much yield for the first two or three years, but once your saskatoon starts producing, you can get a good 30 years of deliciousness out of it!